Two sisters have a talk for the first time in a while.

 She faintly heard her mother's voice from the kitchen, muffled by the headphones but recognizable.
 Terry turned up the volume.
 No way was she going to let her mother interrupt her first trial run of LA Race.
 She had waited for months to get her hands on this one.
 None of her old games could compete with the fully-immersible 3D experience of her newest addition.
 It really made her feel like she was racing along the streets of Los Angeles on her motorcycle.
 Almost as good as the real thing.
 God, how she missed the real thing.
 She hadn't sat on a real bike since....
 "Theresa!", her mom admonished.
 Terry started as her mother's hand pulled the 3D glasses from her head.

-"Mom!", she exclaimed in a slightly too young voice, taking off her headphones to confront her mother.
+"Mom!", she exclaimed in a childish voice, taking off her headphones to confront her mother.
 "Stop it!
-You'll ruin them. " Her lower lip formed a definite pout, as she looked up at her mother from under furrowed brows.
+You'll ruin them."
+Her lower lip formed a definite pout, as she looked up at her mother from under furrowed brows.

 Terry simply let out a half-hearted snort at her mother's words, although the small twinge of guilt in her stomach was undeniable.

 The twinge grew stronger over the next couple of hours, to the point where it was really detracting from the joy of playing.
 Resigning to the inevitable conclusion, Terry made her way to the living room even before her sister's return.
 She had as usual skipped eating with her family, preferring to grab a bite on her own when no one's around.
 Now she sat with a severe wrinkle between her brows, trying to get comfortable on the couch.
 Her crutches were laying half-hidden by the armrest next to her; she hated looking at them.